sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

     8. Click on File in the menu bar
     9. Click on Quit

-Get the required external libraries, add to the Sketchbook location from above
+Get the required external libraries, then add to the Sketchbook location from above

 25. cd   ~/Arduino/libraries
 26. mkdir AsyncTCP